seqeralabs/wave/configuration.md

 Email id to send emails from on the behalf of the Wave service.

 - **`mail.from`**: specifies the sender's email address for Wave notifications.
 This email address serves as the point of origin for any emails sent by Wave, providing a recognizable source for notifications.
 This setting is crucial for configuring the sender identity when Wave sends email notifications. *Mandatory*.

+## Metrics configuration

+Wave Metrics service provides data about container builds and pulls by ip, image and user.

+- **`wave.metrics.enabled`**: whether to enable the wave metrics.
+It is `false` by default. *Optional*.
+- **`wave.auth.basic.username`**: Wave metrics api are secured by basic authentication, and this setting provides the username for those APIs.
+The default value of this setting is `username`. *Optional*.
+- **`wave.auth.basic.password`**: This setting provides the password for accessing Metrics APIs.
+The default value of this setting is `password`. *Optional*.